 If you’re not sure which route to take, be sure to ask a professional deck staining service for guidance.
 They can highlight your best options to help you make the right choice.

-There are many different types of repairs that a deck service can provide to stop the dry rot from spreading.
+A deck service can provide many different types of repairs to stop the dry rot from spreading.

 A trusted deck repair service can help you figure out all the repairs you’ll need, then give you a cost-efficient quote to perform those services as soon as possible.